Be1zebub/Ratelimit.lua/README.md

 # Ratelimit.lua

 A ratelimit library that allow X times in Y time.
+like: allow 5 chat messages in 5 seconds (with same global ratelimit it much convenient for user than hard ratelimit)

 ## Installation